open-telemetry/opamp-spec/specification.md

 ### Failure Modes

 Every failure listed below MUST cause the Agent to terminate the OpAMP connection.
-Recovery is by reconnection; the Server presents a (potentially rotated) chain on the new handshake.
+The Agent SHOULD reconnect using exponential backoff consistent with normal OpAMP reconnection behaviour; on reconnection the Server presents a (potentially rotated) chain on the new handshake.
+Because these failures are detected locally by the Agent, no dedicated error-response field is required — the Agent terminates the connection without waiting for a `ServerToAgent.error_response`.

 | Failure | When detected |
 | --- | --- |